Đuro Macut: 2025

 Macut made his first foreign trip on 26 April, visiting the Vatican City, where he attended the funeral of Pope Francis.
 After his return to Serbia, he met with Marta Kos, the European Commissioner for Enlargement, on 29 April, with whom he discussed the accession of Serbia to the European Union.
 In early May, he met António Costa, the president of the European Council, while later that month, he met with Kaja Kallas, the High Representative of the Union for Foreign Affairs and Security Policy, with whom he discussed Serbia-European Union relations.
 In June, he met Milorad Dodik, the president of Republika Srpska, Porfirije, the patriarch of the Serbian Orthodox Church, and Mostafa Madbouly, the prime minister of Egypt, with whom he discussed trade relations.
 In August, Serbia and Austria signed an agreement establishing further economic cooperation.
 In October, he met Hristijan Mickoski, the prime minister of North Macedonia, and the President of the European Commission Ursula Von Der Leyen during her visit to Serbia.
 Macut maintained the position that Serbia is still interested in EU accession.

-In order to resolve the education crisis that began during the student-led anti-corruption protests, Macut initiated meetings with Vladan Đokić, the rector of University of Belgrade.
+In order to resolve the education crisis that began during the student-led anti-corruption protests, Macut initiated meetings with Vladan Đokić, the rector of the University of Belgrade.
 Their first meeting was held on 22 April.
-After the meeting, the rectorate of the University of Belgrade affirmed their position that the crisis would end with the fulfilment of student demands.
+After the meeting, the rectorate of the University of Belgrade affirmed their position that the crisis would only end with the fulfilment of student demands.
 Their meetings continued into June.
 Macut and Đokić reached an agreement regarding the financing and activities of the University of Belgrade on 10 June.
-However, Đokić has said that three more demands were not met.
+However, Đokić said that three more demands were not met.
 Vučević has criticised the meetings between Macut and Đokić, due to Đokić allegedly provoking violence at a 28 June (Vidovdan) protest.
+The crisis was later resolved, with the new academic year beginning on 1 November 2025.
+At the end of 2025, Macut hailed his meetings with University representatives as one of his major tasks as prime minister.